CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+TODO - Update Date here
+### Version 7.0.0 (April xx, 2024)

+#### New Features

+* Adds support for triggering InApps based on user attribute changes
+* // TODO @Vasko, Changelog related to https://wizrocket.atlassian.net/browse/MC-12
+* // TODO @Lalit, Changelog related to https://wizrocket.atlassian.net/browse/SDK-3782
+* Adds new API, // TODO @Vasko, Changelog related to https://wizrocket.atlassian.net/browse/MC-1805, if required

+#### Breaking API Changes

+#### Bug Fixes

+* Fixes a race-condition bug where the App Launch event was triggered twice when using a custom CleverTap ID.
+* Fixes an ANR caused by extremely old InApp campaigns.
+* Fixes an issue where incorrect callbacks were sent when the phone was rotated.
+* Fixes an issue where an InApp was displayed even when all campaigns were stopped.
+* Fixes an issue where the InApp image was not shown when the phone was rotated to landscape.
+* // TODO - @piyush Changelog if required related to https://wizrocket.atlassian.net/browse/SDK-3772
+*

+#### Dependency Update

+* Adds support for the library `AndroidX Media3` in lieu of the [deprecation](https://developer.android.com/media/media3/exoplayer/migration-guide) of `ExoPlayer`.
+Details here.
+// TODO - @Lalit - After changes in Example.md for dependency update and support for both exoplayer and media3 in, link can be added here

 ### Version 6.2.1 (April 11, 2024)
 This hotfix release addresses the following issue in `v6.2.0`: